Engineering Management, Systems and Technology

 - are involved in service activities that benefit their profession and their community

-The Electronic and Computer Engineering Technology Program (ECT) prepares students for careers in the electronics and computer fields.
-The ECT curriculum, while including a strong emphasis on computers, centers on applied engineering topics in circuit analysis, analog and digital electronic design, digital communications, digital circuits, microprocessors, software, and data acquisition and instrumentation.
+The Electronic Engineering Technology Program (ECT) prepares students for careers in the electronics fields.
+The ECT curriculum centers on applied engineering topics in circuit analysis, analog and digital electronic design, digital communications, digital circuits, microprocessors, software, and data acquisition and instrumentation.
 The graduate is prepared to work in industry at a variety of tasks including analog and digital design, microprocessor hardware and software applications, electronic controls, automation, engineering sales and support, product design and development, and data communications.
 The curricula provide the strong foundation in the basic principles necessary to support any future career studies or development as dictated by changing technology or career roles.

 Faculty